-In kitchen remodeling, size does not matter.
-Large space or small, the design process is the same.
-The kitchen designer has to has to make an assessment as to which attributes of the space can be changed and which are fixed.
-Creativity must take place within boundaries.
+In condo kitchen remodeling, size does not matter.
+The design process is the same.
+The kitchen designer has to make an assessment as to which attributes of the space can be changed and which are fixed.
+Creativity must take place within those boundaries.
 If there aren't any obvious boundaries, you make some.
-But there are always limitations in remodeling a kitchen located in a condominium where plumbing and gas lines are fixed.
-Such was the case with this condo kitchen remodel in the Glover Park neighborhood in Washington D.C.
-Here is what we found when we arrived on day one:

 Making the Most of a Little Space

 Kitchen and bath designer Ellen Witts says "in a small space, the trick is to make it feel as open as you can."
-For this kitchen remodeling assignment, Ellen had to unify a large living, dining, and kitchen area and make it feel more open.
-She capitalized on the large windows and removed the partition wall separating the kitchen from the dinette, resulting in gracefully joined areas and increased natural light.
+For this kitchen remodeling assignment, Ellen had to upgrade the style of a living room, dining room, and kitchen to unify the whole space making it feel more open.
+She capitalized on the large windows and removed the partition wall separating the kitchen from the dinette, creating a graceful visual harmony between adjacent areas and increased natural light.